 - Anxiety and depression: It could be confusing for a child to assess what is right and what is wrong.
 The confusion may leave the child lonely.
 Spending time isolated from others and thinking over and over about the parents and their relationship may cause anxiety issues and sometimes severe depression.

 - Anger issues: When a parent manipulates the child or instills negativity and hatred for the other parent in their mind, it has an adverse impact and makes the child upset or even angry with the parent.
 Eventually, they may develop anger issues and experience frustration, distress, and aggression.
+These reactions can occur even in minor conflict situations or when faced with petty criticism.
 Some children may turn rude and even disrespectful as they grow up.
 This could go on for years.

 - Sleep and eating disorder: When a child is worried, it may affect their sleeping and eating patterns.
 Some may be troubled with nightmares, some may don’t eat well, or some may develop disorders such as insomnia, or obesity.